Mary Louise Booth: Civil War era

 In rapid succession appeared Booth's translations of Gasparin's America before Europe (New York, 1861), Augustin Cochin's Results of Emancipation and Results of Slavery (Boston, 1862), and Édouard René de Laboulaye's Paris in America (New York, 1865).
 For the Cochin translations, she received praise and encouragement from President Lincoln, Senator Sumner, and other statesmen.
 During the entire war, she maintained a correspondence with Cochin, Gasparin, Laboulaye, Henri Martin, Charles Forbes René de Montalembert, and other European sympathizers with the Union.
 At that time, she also translated the Countess de Gasparin's Vesper, Camille, and Human Sorrows, and Count Gasparin's Happiness.
 Documents forwarded to her by French friends of the Union were translated and published in pamphlets, issued by the Union League Club, or printed in the New York journals.
 Booth translated Martin's History of France.
 The two volumes treating of The Age of Louis XIV were issued in 1864, and two others, the last of the seventeen volumes of the original work, in 1866 under the title of The Decline of the French Monarchy.
 It was intended to follow these with the other volumes from the beginning, but, although she translated two others, the enterprise was abandoned, and no more were printed.
 Her translation of Martin's abridgment of his History of France appeared in 1880.
 She also translated Laboulaye's Fairy Book, Jean Macé's Fairy Tales, and Blaise Pascal's Lettres provinciales (Provincial Letters).
 She received hundreds of appreciative letters from statesmen — Henry Winter Davis, Senator James Rood Doolittle, Galusha A. Grow, Dr. Francis Lieber, Dr. Bell, the president of the Sanitary Commission, and a host of others, among them Cassius M. Clay, and Attorney-General James Speed.
 Her translations ran to nearly forty volumes.
 She had thought of adding to this number, at the request of James T. Fields, an abridgment of George Sand's voluminous Histoire de ma vie; circumstances, however, prevented the completion of the work.

 Harper's Bazaar

 In the year 1867, Booth undertook another enterprise in assuming the management of Harper's Bazaar, a weekly journal devoted to the pleasure and improvement of the home.
 For a long time, she had good relations with the Harpers, the four brothers who founded the magazine which bears their name, and who conducted its business.

-Under her editorial management, it was very successful, numbering its subscribers by the hundred thousand.
-While she had assistants in every department, she was herself the inspiration of the whole corps.
-The influence of such a paper within American homes was highly regarded.
-Through its columns, its editor made her hand felt in countless families for nearly sixteen years and helped to shape the domestic life of a generation.